Lilly Wust

+Early life

+Wust was born in 1913 to a "traditional Berlin family".
+Her parents were former members of the Communist Party, but she grew up uninterested in politics.
+Wust had crushes on women during her adolescence, although she did not realize this until later in life.
+Around her 20th birthday, she fell in love with and married her husband, Günther, a banking accountant with Nazi sympathies.
+However, the marriage was ultimately an unhappy one for both Elisabeth and Günther, and both entered into extramarital affairs.
+One of these affairs resulted in Elisabeth's youngest son.

+Following the birth of her fourth child, Wust became eligible for the Mother Cross, which also allowed her to employ a housekeeper, a position that was filled by Inge Wolf, a member of the German Resistance.

 World War II and the rescue of Jewish women from Nazi persecution

-Residing in Berlin-Schmargendorf with her four children and a housekeeper during the early 1940s while her husband was away at war, Elisabeth Wust was introduced by her housekeeper to a woman named Felice Schragenheim (alias Felice Schröder).
+Following the outbreak of World War II, Wust's husband left home to serve in the Wehrmacht, although he was able to make visits home around every two weeks.
+Wust resided in Berlin-Schmargendorf with her four children and housekeeper Inge Wolf.
+Wolf introduced Wust to a 20-year-old woman named Felice Schragenheim (alias Felice Schröder) in November 1942.
+Wust began hosting gatherings of Wolf and Schragenheim's friends, many of whom were also members of the Resistance.
 After spending time with her and falling in love with her, Wust learned that Schragenheim was in need of protection from Nazi authorities due to her status as a member of the German Resistance and as a Jewish woman.

 Their courtship was traditional, according to Kate Connolly, the Berlin correspondent for The Guardian US at the time of her 2001 interview of Lilly Wust.
 After their introduction, Schragenheim "would come to tea at Lilly's almost daily, bringing flowers and poems.
 In between, the two would write to each other."
 When Wust was hospitalized with dental sepsis in March 1943, Schragenheim "brought red roses every day....
-On March 25, the two became 'engaged', signing written declarations of their love, which they sealed with a marriage contract three months later."
+On March 25, the two became 'engaged', signing written declarations of their love, which they sealed with a marriage contract three months later".